October 13, 2021 9:00 am - 12:30 pm PDT

 Windows and view quality represent a vital field of study at the nexus of the building envelope, occupant experience and energy performance.
 Advancements in simulation technologies and facade materials offer new integrated analysis workflows that combine the effects of view, daylight and thermal conditions to inform design decisions.
 Tools that help designers achieve these goals are in line with a recent ASHRAE roadmap pointing to climate change and health as the two essential areas that building researchers and industry must focus on.

 The key objectives of this symposium are: (1) to enhance global interest and understanding among building designers and managers on the benefits of view, (2) to promote significant research results to the design and research communities, and (3) to help designers to adapt research findings to building designs.
-Speakers include researchers, designers and other experts who will discuss current research and design practice, followed by Q&A and a discussion of future directions.
+Speakers included researchers, designers and other experts who will discuss current research and design practice, followed by Q&A and a discussion of future directions.

-9:00 am Critical Aspects of View Research
+Part 1: Critical Aspects of View Research

 - William Sullivan, University of Illinois Urbana-Champaign

 - Michael Kent, Berkeley Education Alliance for Research in Singapore

 - Won Hee Ko, University of California, Berkeley

 - Christoph Reinhart, Massachusetts Institute of Technology

 This virtual event was free and open to the public, and co-organized by the PG&E Pacific Energy Center and the Center for the Built Environment (CBE) at UC Berkeley.
 A video of the event will be posted soon, and linked from this page.

 Director of Lighting, View, Inc.